xwmx/nb/README.md

   notes remote set <url> [-f | --force]

 Subcommands:
   (default)     Print the remote URL for the notebook. remove        Remove the remote URL from the notebook. set           Set the remote URL for the notebook.

 Options:
-  -f --force  Skip the confirmation prompt.
+  -f, --force   Skip the confirmation prompt.

 Description:
   Get, set, and remove the remote repository URL for the current notebook.